Destination wedding switzerland

 • The vibe: Natural, authentic, intimate, with real views

-• Best for: Elopements for two, intimate weddings, weekend celebrations with a small group
+• Best for: Elopements for two, intimate weddings, weekend celebrations with all your loved ones

 • Photography styles: Authentic, cinematic, documentary